Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 where $\hat{f}^{\text{sum}}(t|\mathbf{X}) \coloneqq \sum_A \hat{f}_A^{(0)}(t[\mathbf{X}_A) = \sum_A \hat{f}_A^{\star}(t|\mathbf{X}_A)$.
 The major novelty of this decomposition is that it marries local and global explanations.
 This is because, on the one hand, (interventional) SHAP values can be extracted from the identification as weighted averages of the components.
 This allows for a decomposition of simple SHAP values into main effects and all involved interaction effects, extending the concept of functional decomposition to a local explainability scale.
 On the other hand, global partial dependence plots can be described by the main effect terms plus the intercept.
 This also holds for higher-order PDPs; in this case all feature sets that contain the feature of interest are included.

 The concept of functional decomposition is limited by the dimensionality restriction for higher-order interactions.
-More specific limitations depend on the specific methodology used.
+More specific limitations depend on the specific estimator used.
 While functional ANOVA suffers from the extrapolation issue in the presence of dependent features, as explained above, in generalized functional ANOVA the components may mix marginal effects of correlated features.
 This depends on the choice of the weighting function due to the hierarchical orthogonality condition.
 Furthermore, its estimation process is rather computationally intensive, requiring the solution of a large, weighted linear system.
 Although possessing computational advantages and potentially more favorable theoretical characteristics in contrast to the (generalized) functional ANOVA as discussed earlier, accumulated local effects fail to offer a variance decomposition.
 Consequently, there is no assurance that the variance of the functional components aggregates to the total variance of the function, thereby diminishing its interpretability from a statistical perspective.
 Regression model based decomposition becomes difficult in the presence of feature interactions, since these have to be specified manually.
 Not properly identifying interactions or the presence of feature correlations may also lead to biased results for main effects due to a failure to comply with underlying assumptions, e.g., in case the CoxPH model is used for decomposition.
 This is closely linked to the concerns surrounding global surrogate models, discussed in Section~\ref{sec:LIME}.
-Estimation of functional decomposition based on SHAP values is generally computational intensive.
-For example, the q-interaction SHAP method described above, can theoretically be applied to any prediction model, but is currently only feasible to compute on tree-based models.